WURFL/wurfl-microservice-examples/event-streams-spark_java/README.md

 `mvn clean install`

-The compilation output will be a jat file containing the app and all its dependencies
+The compilation output will be a jar file containing the app and all its dependencies

 `event-stream-spark-java-demo/<version_number>/event-stream-spark-java-demo-<version_number>-jar-with-dependencies.jar`

 ## Installing and running the app on Spark

-This is the command used to install the app on a standalone Spark installation (for Spark cluster installation please check Sparks documentation)
+This is the command used to install and run the app on a standalone Spark installation (for Spark cluster installation please check Spark documentation)

-`<SPARK_HOME>/bin/spark-submit --class com.scientiamobile.wurflmicroservice.eventprocessor.SparkProcessor --master local --deploy-mode client target/event-stream-spark-java-demo-<version>-jar-with-dependencies.jar <WURFL Microservice IP address>`
+`<SPARK_HOME>/bin/spark-submit --class com.scientiamobile.wurflmicroservice.eventprocessor.SparkProcessor --master local --deploy-mode client <path_to>/event-stream-spark-java-demo-<version>-jar-with-dependencies.jar <WURFL Microservice IP address>`

 ## Sending data to the Spark app